vollmerr/state-template/README.md

 - form fields require `redux-form` as their managment system and are not designed for use outside of it.
 - the `configureStore` util currently requires `redux`, `redux-saga`, and `redux-form`.
 It handles initializing them with any passed in reducers and sagas.
 This functionality is required for any redux connected component, such as ConnectedAsync, and form fields.

+This project also is currently only tested and maintained for the oceanside colorscheme.
+There are long term plans to allow other themes, but currently not all colors are applied correctly for other themes.